Lettering Styles: A Crash Course

 When it comes to graphic design, “lettering” becomes “font” or “typography.”
 If you’ve used any document software like Word Document or Google Docs, you’re undoubtedly familiar with how selecting and changing fonts can impact the look of a group of text.

 Creating and using creative fonts is one way lettering has transformed into the digital realm.
-Whether drawn by hand or created online, creative lettering uses elegant lines and flair to make quotes or words into art.
+Whether drawn by hand or created online, creative lettering uses elegant lines and creative flair to make quotes or words into a work of art.

 There’s a science to lettering as well, an established typeface anatomy or the anatomy of letters that describe the visual elements that build up letters in a typeface.
 The anatomy of letters can help you tell one font from another.